Wage-Price Spiral - Explained

 The wage-price spiral is a theory that indicates the interrelationship between an increase in wages and an increase in prices of goods, it is otherwise known as inflationary spiral.
 It is a theory commonly used in the macroeconomic field.
 This theory represents a circle in which a rise in wages and prices mounts pressure on the economy, thereby causing inflation.
 An increase in wages has some effects such as increasing costs of goods, increasing consumer purchasing power, and increasing demands for commodities.

-A Little More on What is Wage-price Spiral and Inflation
+Wage-price Spiral and Inflation

 The wage-price spiral is a theory in macroeconomics that reflects the consequential relationship between prices and wages as well as inflation, in that a rise in wages has an effect on the prices of goods.
 Once wages increase, the prices of goods follow suit, they also increase.
 The cause and effects of inflation are presented by the wage-price spiral.